We Welcome Your Application to Join Us!

 Days 5-7: Sea Kayaking the Fjords

 Working with professional guides, we’ll learn basic kayak paddling and safety skills.
 We’ll set off from the beautiful village of Voss and adventure out through narrow inlets, which are walled by sheer cliffs that dive straight into the water.
 We’ll camp each night at waterside locations, cooking and learning about the Norwegian culture with our guides.
-Hiking in between the days of paddling, our group will get a great opportunity to look back on just how far they’ve come.
+Hiking in between the days of paddling, our group will get a great opportunity to look back on just how far we’ve come.

 Days 8-11: Hike in Jotunheimen

-We’ll make our way back east as we head into Norway’s mightiest mountain range, Jotunheimen National Park.
+We’ll make our way back east as we head into Norway’s mightiest mountain range in Jotunheimen National Park.
 After spending a day preparing, our group will head out to begin what is widely considered the most desired four-day trek in the park.
 The route offers towering peaks, high glacier plateaus, and even the occasional herd of reindeer.
 Averaging eight miles a day, we’ll continue to grow stronger as group.
 Passing snowcapped peaks and walking along extraordinary glacial lakes, we’ll come to depend on one another.
 We’ll end the hike on top of a beautiful ridge, giving us the opportunity to look back on everything we accomplished.

 Days 12 & 13: Trip End